 Oh, and remember we said a strong warranty game took the worry out of grilling?
 The L90000 comes with a limited lifetime warranty.

 The price is hefty.
 The grill is hefty.
 And the capacity is hefty enough to make you need to use it regularly and for larger gatherings.
 But if all three of those things suit your lifestyle, the L90000 could be the grill of your dreams.

-The Genesis II S-335 is the grill the Spirit II E-310 dreams of being when it grows up.
-It has many of the grill-helping features of the Spirit II E-310, but it also adds on several elements that account for at least some of its doublewide price tag.
+The Genesis II S-335 is one of our favorite choices for best natural gas grills available.
+It has many of the great features of the Weber Spirit II E-310, but it also adds on several elements that account for at least some of its price tag.

 The S-335 (the S stands for ‘Stainless Steel’) is a three-burner grill which has the Gs4 grilling system, so it brings all that precision design and even heat distribution you know and love to the grill party, but with an additional side burner and a sear station which channels extra heat for perfect sear marks on your proteins.

 As it does on our list-leader, Weber includes a ten-year warranty on the Genesis II S-335, to take the risk out of buying the grill.

 There’s no additional bad to separate the Weber Spirit II E-310 and the Genesis II S-335 except the price, which for a Genesis is double what you’ll pay for a Spirit II.
 They’re both excellent natural gas grills, like all those on our list.
 The question ultimately is whether the extras you get with the Genesis justify the price-tag for you.